eh3rrera/project-reactor-course/docs/02-working-with-mono-and-flux/creating-a-sequence.md

 # Creating a Sequence
 ---

-In the [GitHub repository of this course](https://github.com/eh3rrera/project-reactor-course), go to the folder [02](https://github.com/eh3rrera/project-reactor-course/02) to find the Maven projects for this module in the `before` and `after` directories.
+On the [GitHub repository of this course](https://github.com/eh3rrera/project-reactor-course), go to the folder [02](https://github.com/eh3rrera/project-reactor-course/02) to find the Maven projects for this module in the `before` and `after` directories.

 All right.